dsw135679/reservation-demo/rfcs/001-core-reservation.md

--- if resource_id is null, find all reservations during for the user -- if both are null, find all reservations within during -- if both set,find all reservations within during for the resource and user CREATE OR REPLACE FUNCTION rsvp.query(uid text,rid text,during: TSTZRANGE) RETURNS TABLE rsvp.reservations AS $$ $$ LANGUAGE plpgsql;
+-- if resource_id is null, find all reservations during for the user -- if both are null, find all reservations within during -- if both set,find all reservations within during for the resource and user CREATE OR REPLACE FUNCTION rsvp.query(uid text,rid text,during TSTZRANGE) RETURNS TABLE rsvp.reservations AS $$ $$ LANGUAGE plpgsql;

 -- reservation change queue
 CREATE TABLE rsvp.reservation_changes(
   id SERIAL NOT NULL,
   reservation_id uuid NOT NULL,
-  op rsvp.reservation_update_type NOT NULL,
+  op rsvp.reservation_update_type NOT NULL
 );

 -- trigger for add/update/delete a reservation